Abandoning something that threatens your life seems logical.

 Looking back now, it might be the luckiest day of his life; not because he survived an injury that has a mortality rate of roughly 80 percent and miraculously recovered without incuring any permanent damage - but because his dream of a life as a wrestling coach was born.

 Time means everything for a person suffering a subdural hematoma like Ian's.
 During that match, Ian missed an attempted headlock.
 When his head hit the mat, he tore a blood vessel near the outer portion of his brain.
 Because the flow of blood into his skull was slow, as is typical with the injury, Ian was able to finish the match, which he lost, and appeared fine for several minutes afterward.
 All the while, blood continued to gather in his skull - a dangerous predicament because of the pressure it puts on the brain.
-Fortunately, Ian was in surgery within two hours after the bleeding had thrown him into a seizure.
-There, doctors removed part of his skull to extract a large portion of the blood clot that had formed.

 A month and five titanium pins in his skull later, Ian wasn't just alive but carrying one burning question: Could he wrestle?